circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 It is possible to build Apple Silicon/Universal binaries using the Xcode `12.0.0` image as Apple provides both the Intel (`x86_64`) and Apple Silicon (`arm64`) toolchains in this release.
 Cross-compiling Apple Silicon binaries on Intel hosts has an additional overhead and as a result compilation times will be longer than native compilation for Intel.

-Running/testing Apple Silicon apps natively is currently not possible as our build hosts are Intel based Macs.
-Binaries will need to be exported as [artifacts](https://circleci.com/docs/2.0/artifacts/) and tested on locally.
-CircleCI is planning to support Apple Silicon hosts in the future.
+Running or testing Apple Silicon apps natively is currently not possible as CircleCI build hosts are Intel-based Macs.
+Binaries will need to be exported as [artifacts](https://circleci.com/docs/2.0/artifacts/) for testing apps locally.

 ## Supported Xcode Versions